oracle-livelabs/analytics-ai/nba-whatif/setup/setup.md

 5. Repeat those steps for the 2-point Pct Column.

-6. Convert Visitor Team Score column to a Measure from an attribute -by selecting- the Visitor Team Score column and change the treat as selection (in the bottom left menu) from Attribute to Measure.
+6. Convert Visitor Team Score column to a Measure from an attribute by selecting the Visitor Team Score column and change the treat as selection (in the bottom left menu) from Attribute to Measure.
     - Change the Data Type from Text to Number
     - Change Aggregation to Average
     - Repeat these steps for the Home Team Score column.